fabianfassnacht/QGIS_Tutorial5/Tutorial_5_Digitizing.md

 To start,

-**we load the raster dataset “S2_Neapel_sm2.tif” located in the “Datasets/S2” folder.
-Next, adapt the visualization settings to have a balanced view of all classes by using the channels R=3, G=2, B=1 and loading new max / min values using the “Style”-tab in the properties window.**
+**we load the raster dataset “S2_Neapel_sm2.tif” as already learned in previous tutorials.
+Next, adapt the visualization settings to have a balanced view of all classes by using the channels R=3, G=2, B=1 and loading new max / min values using the “Symbology”-tab in the properties window.**

 As next step, we will create an empty shapefile by

 **selecting the menu “Layer” then “Create Layer” and “New Shapefile Layer” as indicated in Figure 1**

 ![Figure 1: Creating a new shapefile.](Fig1_Tut5.png)

+**Figure 1: Creating a new shapefile layer**

 This will open a new window in which you can define the type of Shapefile you want to create.
 There are three options: 1.
 Point 2.
 Line and 3.
 Polygon – see also area marked with “1” in Figure 2.
 Furthermore, it is necessary to define a coordinate reference system (CRS) - marked with “2” in Figure 2.
 We will now do this by